A Video is Worth 10,000 Words: Training and Benchmarking with Diverse Captions for Better Long Video Retrieval: Abstract

 \section{Abstract}

 Existing long video retrieval systems are trained and tested in the paragraph-to-video retrieval regime, where every long video is described by a single long paragraph.
-This neglects the richness and variety of possible valid descriptions of a video, which could be described in moment-by-moment detail, or in a single phrase summary, or anything in between.
+This neglects the richness and variety of possible valid descriptions of a video, which could range anywhere from moment-by-moment detail to a single phrase summary.
 To provide a more thorough evaluation of the capabilities of long video retrieval systems, we propose a pipeline that leverages state-of-the-art large language models to carefully generate a diverse set of synthetic captions for long videos.
 We validate this pipeline's fidelity via rigorous human inspection.
-We then benchmark a representative set of video language models on these synthetic captions using a few long video datasets, showing that they struggle with the transformed data, especially the shortest captions.
-We also propose a lightweight fine-tuning method, where we use a contrastive loss to learn a hierarchical embedding loss based on the differing levels of information among the various captions.
-Our method improves performance both on the downstream paragraph-to-video retrieval task (+1.1\% R@1 on ActivityNet), as well as for the various long video retrieval metrics we compute using our synthetic data (+3.6\% R@1 for short descriptions on ActivityNet).
+We use synthetic captions from this pipeline to perform a benchmark of a representative set of video language models using long video datasets, and show that the models struggle on shorter captions.
+We show that finetuning on this data can both mitigate these issues (+2.8\% R@1 over SOTA on ActivityNet with diverse captions), and even improve performance on standard paragraph-to-video retrieval (+1.0\% R@1 on ActivityNet).
+We also use synthetic data from our pipeline as query expansion in the zero-shot setting (+3.4\% R@1 on ActivityNet).
+We derive insights by analyzing failure cases for retrieval with short captions.